krauss/HaveMetal/README.md

 **Running locally:**

+* Clone the project to a local directory `git clone https://github.com/krauss/HaveMetal.git`
-After cloning the project from [GitHub](https://github.com/krauss/HaveMetal), enter the project's root directory and run `npm install` to install all of its dependencies.
-Then run: `ionic serve` to start it.
+* `cd` into the directory then run `npm install` to install all the dependencies.
+* If you have problems with node-sass, run `npm rebuild node-sass`
+* Then run `ionic serve` to start it.

 **Building a docker container from the Dockerfile:**